 - Dried Cranberries: opt for apple juice sweetened cranberries for best flavor.
 I find sugar sweetened cranberries to be a little too sweet in this recipe.
 Find apple juice sweetened cranberries in the bulk bins for best value.
 You can use unsweetened cranberries, for a more tart experience!

-- First, in a large mixing bowl, whisk the starter, water, orange zest and juice, and maple syrup or honey.
+- First, whisk the starter, water, orange zest and juice, and maple syrup or honey.

 - Third, cover and rest the dough for 30 minutes.
 Meanwhile chop the cranberries.